ajs-voices/once-upon-a-dream/scenes/055-double-date.md

 Angel stood up immediately and wrapped his arm around my waist.
 "Dad, you know Zane Kennedy."

 I offered my hand and Mr. Vega took it and shook firmly.
-"This is my Dad, Dorian Vega."
+"This is my Dad, Daniel Vega."
 Angel said a little more nervously as he leaned into me like he wanted me to protect him from his father.
 There was no history of abuse at least not from them Angel hadn't really elaborated beyond his parents were good men.
 He didn't like talking about the time before he became a Lucciano for real.
 One of the new facts I'd learned about his history.
-He was the adopted son of Marco Lucciano, not of Dorian Vega.
+He was the adopted son of Marco Lucciano, not of Daniel Vega.
 But that was because of paperwork.
 Angel was always taught his name was Vega-Lucciano and wrote it that way for all of his life - still does.

 "Our seats are right there."
 Marco said as he pointed to the two on the other side of Angel.
 "I want to sit here."
 He almost sounded like he was pouting as he pointed to the aisle seat.
 "Shove down you two."
 He said.